What is the ideal texture of paella rice?

 The cooking method employed can significantly impact the texture of paella rice.
 One popular method is the traditional stovetop method, where the rice is cooked in a wide, shallow pan over an open flame.
 This method allows for even heat distribution and evaporation, resulting in a flavorful dish with a consistent texture.
 Another method is the oven-baked approach, where the rice is cooked in the oven.
 This method yields a different texture, often resulting in a slightly drier but equally delicious paella.

-See also Can I cook paella rice in a slow cooker?
+See also Can I make paella rice without vegetables?

 Another cooking method that can affect the texture of paella rice is the pressure cooker method.
 In this method, the rice is cooked under high pressure, which helps to lock in moisture and create a tender and fluffy texture.
 The pressure cooker method is known for its efficiency and ability to cook rice quickly, making it a popular choice for busy cooks.